 B. The board or its designee shall review the prescription information collected pursuant to this article.
 If the board or its designee has reason to believe an act of unprofessional or illegal conduct has occurred, the board or its designee shall notify the appropriate professional licensing board or law enforcement or criminal justice agency and provide the prescription information required for an investigation.
 The board may delegate the duties prescribed in this subsection to the executive director pursuant to section 32-1904.

 C. The board may release data collected by the program to the following:

 1. A person who is authorized to prescribe or dispense a controlled substance, or a delegate who is authorized by the prescriber or dispenser, to assist that person to provide medical or pharmaceutical care to a patient or to evaluate a patient.

 2. An individual who requests the individual's own prescription monitoring information pursuant to section 12-2293.

 3. A medical practitioner regulatory board established pursuant to title 32, chapter 7, 11, 13, 14, 15, 16, 17, 18, 25 or 29.

 4. A local, state or federal law enforcement or criminal justice agency.
 Except as required pursuant to subsection B of this section, the board shall provide this information only if the requesting agency states in writing that the information is necessary for an open investigation or complaint.

-5. The Arizona health care cost containment system administration regarding persons who are receiving services pursuant to chapter 29 of this title.
-Except as required pursuant to subsection B of this section, the board shall provide this information only if the administration states in writing that the information is necessary for an open investigation or complaint, for performing a drug utilization review for controlled substances to help combat opioid overuse or abuse or for ensuring the continuity of care.
+5. The Arizona health care cost containment system administration and contractors regarding persons who are receiving services pursuant to chapters 29 and 34 of this title.
+Except as required pursuant to subsection B of this section, the board shall provide this information only if the administration or a contractor states in writing that the information is necessary for an open investigation or complaint, for performing a drug utilization review for controlled substances to help combat opioid overuse or abuse or for ensuring the continuity of care.

 6. A person who is serving a lawful order of a court of competent jurisdiction.